This spot has been added by

 The rocky coast of Ancón Peninsula shelters the best snorkeling spots in the Trinidad area.
 Next to La Batea, two small spots boasting nice rocky seabeds covered with gorgonians and corals are worth a visit.
 Swimming in crystal-clear water, you will be able to observe a great variety of colorful fish species including butterflyfish, wrasses and damselfish.

 La Batea is located close to Trinidad, along the rocky coast of Ancón Peninsula, about 3km south of Playa La Boca and 4km north of Playa Ancón.
 Biking is the most enjoyable way to get to La Batea from Trinidad and its surrounding beaches.

 We recommend two distinct snorkel areas: La Batea Beach (zone 1 on the map below), and an alternative site located 500 m further north (zone 2 on the map), where you will find a similar environment while encountering way less people.

 In La Batea Beach (zone 1), a concrete stairway has been set in the rocks to help snorkelers to enter the water more easily.
 On zone 2, however, you will have to enter the water directly from the sometimes-sharp rocks.

-Corals also dwell here, in varying degrees health.
+Corals also dwell here, in varying degrees of health.
 Sea ginger, blade fire coral (Millepora complanata), brain coral and a few, rather damaged clumps of elkhorn coral can notably be observed in both spots.